 It’s creamy, delicious, packed full of protein, quite versatile, and only takes a few minutes to throw together.
+It’s a total win in my book!

 In a large mixing bowl, I use this one which is a four quart bowl, add your whipped topping and greek yogurt.
 Make sure to mix them well.